gen-ie/BOOK2PPT_Honours_2024/README.md

 It contains PKL files of paper-slide pairs for novels of BookSum.
 There is a total of 20 books with an overall chapter count of 201.

 ### Data
-This folder contains PKL files of paper-slide pairs downloaded from the [DOC2PPT repository](https://drive.google.com/drive/folders/1s2zJ04WZYifZhotRCXpk4OGtCHWXuM0b) for academic papers of the original DOC2PPT dataset.
+This folder contains PKL files of paper-slide pairs downloaded from the [DOC2PPT code repository](https://drive.google.com/drive/folders/1s2zJ04WZYifZhotRCXpk4OGtCHWXuM0b) for academic papers of the original DOC2PPT dataset.

 **NOTE: Due to the large size of the PKL files, only `record_human.pkl` is retained in this repository for evaluation.
 The remaining files can be downloaded from `data_processed.tar.gz` via the link provided and should be stored in the `v1.0` subfolder.**